Marc S. Schneider, M.D.

 Without acetylcholine powering nerve impulses, your leg muscles could not “be told” to perform the action of running in your race.
 Thinking broader, without acetylcholine, your legs would never find their way to the starting line.

-When we consider sport performance, we’re not just talking about running a marathon.
-There’s more components to athletic performance than just coordinated muscle firing.
+When we consider sports performance, we’re not just talking about running a marathon.
+There are more components to athletic performance than just coordinated muscle firing.

-Choline can also improve brain processing of on field information by reducing the time needed for seeing and understanding what is happening and decreasing the reaction time.
+Choline benefits brain processing of on-field information by reducing the time needed for seeing and understanding what is happening and decreasing the reaction time.
 Athletes call this read and react.
 It is critical for elite athletes.